ajs-voices/clandestine-providence-ascendant-1/manuscript/012-pumpkin-pie.md

 "Why?"
 I could feel the judgement in his voice.

 I looked up at Dorian and slammed my feet on the floor and hit my knee in the process.
 "Because it was the closest fucking thing I had to love at the time.
 Dylan had beaten the shit out of me two weeks prior for kissing him.
 My mother left me with a fucking pschyopath and my father could give a flying fuck about me.
 I was feeling rejected, and just plain depressed.
-He was nice to me.
+He was nice to me, and it was better than slitting my wrists.
 He helped me through a difficult time.
 He was the first man I had sex with."

 "Nox.
 He raped you."